An Open Letter to Canadians

 You stand at a threshold.

-You don’t have to perpetuate the systems you fled.
+You don’t have to recreate the systems you fled.

 To First Nations and Indigenous Peoples: